Jobs Table¶

 CustomJobAction

-is used to create custom actions in the actions dropdown menu of the jobs table.- label¶
+is used to create custom actions in the actions dropdown menu of the jobs table.- callback_or_url

-The name on a callable attribute on the
+The name of a callable attribute on the

 job_type